Skip to main content

 • Severe arthritis (usually osteoarthritis) has destroyed the cartilage in your knee joint

-• Conservative treatments — physical therapy, anti-inflammatory medications, injections, and activity modification — have failed to provide adequate relief
+• Conservative treatments -- physical therapy, anti-inflammatory medications, injections, activity modification -- haven't provided enough relief

-• Pain significantly limits your daily activities, sleep, or quality of life
+• Pain limits your daily activities, your sleep, or both

 • X-rays show bone-on-bone contact in the joint

-Most knee replacement patients are between 50 and 80 years old, though the procedure is performed on younger patients when appropriate.
+Most patients are between 50 and 80 years old, though younger patients get the procedure when the situation calls for it.

 • Robotic-assisted surgery (MAKO, ROSA) improves implant positioning accuracy

-• Minimally invasive techniques reduce tissue damage and speed recovery
+• Less invasive techniques reduce tissue damage and speed up recovery

-• Improved implant materials last 20-25 years for most patients
+• Current implant materials last 20-25 years for most patients

-• Enhanced recovery protocols get patients walking within hours of surgery
+• Recovery protocols now get patients walking within hours of surgery

-• Outpatient options allow some patients to go home the same day
+• Some patients go home the same day

-Total knee replacement surgery typically takes 1-2 hours.
+Total knee replacement takes 1-2 hours.
 The surgeon removes damaged cartilage and bone from the knee joint and replaces it with metal and plastic implant components.
-The procedure is performed under regional anesthesia (spinal block) or general anesthesia.
+You'll be under regional anesthesia (spinal block) or general anesthesia.

-• Day 1: Walking with assistance (walker or cane)
+• Day 1: Walking with a walker or cane

 • Weeks 1-2: Home recovery with physical therapy exercises

-• Weeks 3-6: Increased mobility, reduced pain medication, outpatient physical therapy
+• Weeks 3-6: More mobility, less pain medication, outpatient physical therapy

-• Months 2-3: Return to most daily activities and driving
+• Months 2-3: Back to most daily activities and driving

-• Months 3-6: Continued strengthening; full recovery for most patients
+• Months 3-6: Continued strengthening; most patients feel fully recovered

 • 1 year: Maximum improvement in strength and flexibility

-• Look for a surgeon who specializes in joint replacement (not general orthopaedics)
+• Find someone who specializes in joint replacement, not general orthopaedics

 • Ask about their complication rates and patient satisfaction scores